bulian-ai/Tabular_Synthesizers/bulian/synthesizers/twin-synthesizer.md

 ## Bulian Synthesizers

-The synthetic data models found on this folder operate on single datasets, passed as python `pandas.DataFrame` and column list broken by numeric and categorical columns passes as python `list`.
+The synthetic data models found on this folder operate on single datasets, passed as python `pandas.DataFrame` and column list specified by Numeric and Categorical columns passes as python `list`.

-## Implemented models:

 ### Twin Synthesizer

 ***

-**GAN models inherits from `BaseSynthesizer` class; generate non-privacy preserving synthetic datasets given an input python `pandas.DataFrame` and column list broken by numeric and categorical columns passes as python `list`.**
+GAN models inherits from `BaseSynthesizer` class; generate non-privacy preserving synthetic datasets given an input python `pandas.DataFrame` and column list broken by numeric and categorical columns passes as python `list`.

 ***